MSU-Libraries/catalog/docs/CICD.md

 [^1]:
-    There are many ways to generate this password hash, such as online generators or command line tools (like `htpasswd` in the `apache-utils` package).
+    There are many ways to generate this password hash, such as online generators or command line tools (like `htpasswd` in the `apache-utils` package, for example: `htpasswd -B -C 8 -n [username]`).
     For Traefik performance reasons, we recommend you use a brcypt cost value of 8.